denigma/denigma/docs/main.rst

 This static folder is different than STATIC_ROOT folder where the collectstatic management command collects all `static files for deployment`_.

-These need to be separeted becuase the first onse is checked into version control, while the second is not.
+These need to be separated because the first once is checked into version control, while the second is not.

 .. _STATICFILES_DIRS: https://docs.djangoproject.com/en/dev/ref/contrib/staticfiles/#staticfiles-dirs